GlitchGlider/minecraft-psx/README.md

 ## This fork however focuses on running with Iris!

-Tested to work with Minecraft 1.21.3, and under research.
+Tested to work with Minecraft 1.20.6-1.21.3, and under research.

 The main goal of this fork is to fix some of the buffers rendering incorrectly and to port Distant Horizons support to this specific shader pack.
-There's a lot to do for this, and I have only just begun learning GLSL, so it'll take a while to learn, fix, and improve.

 > [!WARNING]
 > Distant Horizons is currently not supported!